 Trading Standards Institute Advice

-Essential information for suppliers of electrical equipment, including CE marking
+Essential information for suppliers of electrical equipment, including UKCA marking

 This guidance is for England, Scotland and Wales

 Electrical equipment is required to comply with the Electrical Equipment (Safety) Regulations 2016, which have been amended the Product Safety and Metrology etc (Amendment etc) (EU Exit) Regulations 2019.
 There are separate provisions made for Northern Ireland to take account of the Northern Ireland Protocol whilst it is in force.

 The Regulations apply to electrical equipment that is designed to be connected to a domestic mains electricity supply, as well as to some industrial equipment.
 Components of electrical equipment are also covered if they are to be supplied as separate items.

 Electrical equipment designed for use between 50-1,000 volts AC or 75-1,500 volts DC must be safe, constructed in accordance with principles constituting good engineering practice and conform to specific regulatory safety objectives.